How to set up an SFTP active-active high availability cluster

 What we're trying to achieve

-Why you would need a SFTP active-active HA cluster
+Why you would need an SFTP active-active HA cluster

-An active-active SFTP high availability cluster primarily does two things:
+An active-active SFTP HA cluster primarily does two things:

 1. It enables load balancing.